The following workflow will download files from a folder on a remote FTP server and send an e-mail that they were downloaded.

-In EFT Administrator, connect to EFT Server and click the Server tab.
+In the EFT administration interface, connect to EFT and click the Server tab.

-In the left pane, expand the Site node for the Site that you want to configure, then click the Advanced Workflow node.
+In the left pane, expand the Site node for the Site that you want to configure, then click the Advanced Workflows node.

-In the left pane, click the Advanced Workflow node.
-The right pane displays details of defined Workflows.
+In the left pane, click the Advanced Workflows node.
+The right pane displays details of defined workflows.

 In the right pane, click New.
 The Create a Workflow dialog box appears.

-(Optional) Provide a description of the Workflow, then click OK.
-The Workflow Designer appears.
+(Optional) Provide a description of the workflow, then click OK.
+The Task Builder interface appears.

-The tree in the left pane lists the steps that you can add to the Workflow.
-The right pane displays the steps in the Workflow.
-In the Available Actions tree, expand the Internet and FTP nodes.
+The tree in the left pane lists the steps that you can add to the workflow.
+The right pane displays the steps in the workflow.
+In the Available Actions tree, expand the Network and FTP nodes.
 The list of FTP Actions appears.

 Provide the connection information, then click OK.
 (If you need a certificate and/or connection through a proxy, specify that information also.)